Killeshandra: Dairy industry

 Lakeland Dairies, which is the second largest dairy co-operative and third largest dairy processor in Ireland, has its headquarters in Killeshandra.

 The dairy industry in Killeshandra began when the Drummully Co-operative Society was founded on 23 September 1896.
 A committee decided to establish a creamery in Killeshandra when local farmers promised the milk from 987 cows.
 In March 1898, the new dairy business became known as the Killeshandra Co-operative Agricultural Society.
 That business was successful, winning prizes for butter and dairy products at home and abroad.
 In 1996, a century after its founding, Killeshandra Co-op was handling the milk from over 4,000 farmer suppliers.
-Today this co-op has transformed through mergers with other companies to form Lakeland Dairies.
+The co-op has since grown, including through mergers with other companies, to form Lakeland Dairies.

-The Lakeland Dairies co-operative operates on a cross-border basis, employing over 800 people and has 2,400 dairy farmers supplying milk to the co-operative across 15 counties.

 In October 2013, Lakeland Dairies purchased the former Ulster Bank premises in Killeshandra town, next door to the company's headquarters.